TheLonelyBaloney/Perso4/README.md

 Maybe try some machine learning at the same time since it seems to be a pretty powerful tool.

-currentDB has:
-675k trades from
-2471 markets and
-103k users
+Old Db had ~1m trades
+Outsourced new db from huggingface